duartealexf/ddbjson/README.md

-# 💫 Convert JSON from / to DynamoDB JSON format on terminal! 🙌
+# 💫 Convert JSON from / to DynamoDB JSON on CLI! 🙌

 Use `ddbjson` to convert from DynamoDB JSON format to regular JSON and vice versa on any terminal: